cpfaff/rbefdata_paper/paper/rbefdata.md

 workflow that shows the functionalities and inter linkages between the BEF-China data portal and the `rbefdata` package.
-We start setting up the R package, highlight the dataset exploration features including the vocabulary integration via a `tematres` server before we come to the paper proposal and the download of data as well as to the upload of final results.
+We start setting up the R package, highlight the dataset exploration features including the vocabulary integration over a `tematres` server, before we finally come to the paper proposal and the download of data as well as to the upload of final results.

 After loading `rbefdata` into the working environment the settings need to be set via the `bef.options()` command.
 Having a look into the options list we see